 Find the perfect Surgery job to suit your career and lifestyle

-Experience our personalised service and access the most rewarding Surgery jobs across Australia and New Zealand.
+Join our network to advance your Surgery career with access to the most rewarding Surgery jobs across both the public and private sectors in Australia and New Zealand.

-With the number of surgical procedures increasing across Australia and New Zealand, we offer you a wide variety of permanent Surgery roles and locum Surgery jobs in metropolitan, regional and remote areas, in both public and private settings.
+With the number of surgical procedures on the rise, our Surgery recruitment team can help you secure a wide variety of locum and permanent Surgery jobs across all seniorities and subspecialties of Surgery in metropolitan, regional and remote areas.

-Our Surgery recruitment team will go above and beyond to find you the perfect role in a location and hospital ideally suited to your career goals and lifestyle.
-Decide what contract works for you - full time, part time or flexible working hours.
-PGY3+ Doctors can benefit from locum Surgical contracts at Registrar level to gain experience and exposure to theatre, helping with acceptance to SET programs.
+Our dedicated Surgery recruitment team will go above and beyond to find you the perfect role in a location and hospital ideally suited to your career goals and lifestyle.
+Decide what contract works for you – full-time, part-time or flexible working hours.
+PGY3+ doctors can also benefit from locum Surgical contracts at Registrar level to gain experience and exposure to theatre, helping with acceptance to SET programs.

-We also have many surgical locums from RMO (resident), Registrar level and Consultant level ranging from a weekend to a few months.
+We have surgical locum jobs at all levels from RMO (resident), Registrar and Consultant level ranging from a weekend to a few months.
 The majority of locum Surgery jobs are in General Surgery, but there is a steady need in the surgical subspecialties of Orthopaedic, Urology, ENT, Vascular, Neurosurgery and Plastics.

-Register today and our dedicated Surgery team will be in touch to find out how we can help you specifically with the next step in your career.
+Register today and our experienced Surgery team will be in touch to find out how we can help you take the next step in your career as a Surgeon.

 - General Surgeons (and subspecialties): between $270,000 to $400,000 per year

 What Subspecialties of General Surgery do we recruit for?

 In addition to sharing the most rewarding General Surgery jobs, we provide career advice and find the best permanent Surgery jobs in the following subspecialty areas: